GHC A/Y15Calendar of Special Events and Electives

 Conversations in Global Health

-Conversations in Global Health is now being offered as a 1 credit elective for OHSU students while still being open to faculty, staff and the public.
-Elective Details.
+Conversations in Global Health is offered as a 1 credit elective for OHSU students while still being open to faculty, staff and the public.
 The sessions are on Wednesdays, usually bi-weekly, however, we remain flexible to accommodate presenter's schedules.
 View Conversations page

 Professionals' Training in Global Health (PTGH) offers comprehensive training in global medicine for those who want to volunteer overseas.
-This program is for physicians, nurses, NPs and PAs with an active Oregon or Washington medical license who are interested in training for medical work in low income countries, including disaster relief.The next training will be in the fall of 2012 on Thursdays and Fridays, for 11 weeks from September 6 to November 16, 2012 .
-Details ?
+This program is for physicians, nurses, NPs and PAs with an active Oregon or Washington medical license who are interested in training for medical work in low income countries, including disaster relief.The next training will be in the fall of 2014 on Thursdays and Fridays, from September 11 to October 31, 2014 .
+Details ⇒